Harlan Ellison: Hollywood and beyond

 In 1967, Ellison edited the Dangerous Visions collection, which attracted a "special citation at the 26th World SF Convention for editing 'the most significant and controversial SF book published in 1967.'"
 In his introduction Isaac Asimov described it as epitomising a "second revolution" in science fiction as "science receded and modern fictional techniques came to the fore."

 From 1968 to 1970, Ellison wrote a regular column on television for the Los Angeles Free Press.
 Titled "The Glass Teat", Ellison's column examined television's impact on the politics and culture of the time, including its presentations of sex, politics, race, the Vietnam War, and violence.
 The essays were collected in two anthologies, The Glass Teat: Essays of Opinion on Television followed by The Other Glass Teat.

-Ellison served as creative consultant to the 1980s version of The Twilight Zone science fiction TV series and Babylon 5.
+Ellison served as creative consultant to the 1980s version of The Twilight Zone science fiction TV series and as a conceptual consultant for Babylon 5.
 As a member of the Screen Actors Guild (SAG), he had voice-over credits for shows, including The Pirates of Dark Water, Mother Goose and Grimm, Space Cases, Phantom 2040, and Babylon 5, and made an onscreen appearance in the Babylon 5 episode "The Face of the Enemy".

 A frequent guest on the Los Angeles science fiction/fantasy culture radio show Hour 25, hosted by Mike Hodel, Ellison took over as host when Hodel died.
 Ellison's tenure was from May 1986 to June 1987.

 Ellison's short story "The Man Who Rowed Christopher Columbus Ashore" (1992) was selected for inclusion in the 1993 edition of The Best American Short Stories.

 Ellison, as an audio actor/reader, was nominated for a Grammy Award for Best Spoken Word Album for Children twice and won several Audie Awards.

 In 2014, Ellison made a guest appearance on the album Finding Love in Hell by the stoner rock band Leaving Babylon, reading his piece "The Silence" (originally published in Mind Fields) as an introduction to the song "Dead to Me."

 Ellison's official website, harlanellison.com, was launched in 1995 as a fan page; for several years, Ellison was a regular poster in its discussion forum.